Skip to content

 The empirical risk (average loss) over the training and validation sets can be plotted using plotrisk.

-One may wish to save a trained estimator and load it in a later session: see Saving and loading neural estimators for details on how this can be done.
+One may wish to save a trained estimator and load it in a later session: see Saving and loading estimators for details on how this can be done.

 Assessing the estimator